FREE ASCP MLS + MLT Study Guide 2026

 Official 2026 Reference Sources

-- ASCP BOC credential pages for MLS and MLT application fees and policy updates
+- ASCP BOC MLS credential page and MLT credential page for application fees, routes, and content guidelines

-- ASCP BOC content guideline PDFs for official domain weighting ranges
+- ASCP BOC content guideline PDFs (linked on each credential page) for official domain weighting ranges

-- ASCP BOC examination statistics report (2025) for minimum passing score and pass-rate context
+- ASCP BOC annual examination statistics report for current first-time and overall pass-rate context

-- U.S. Department of Labor O*NET wage and employment outlook for clinical laboratory technologist and technician roles
+- U.S. Department of Labor (O*NET / BLS) wage and employment outlook for clinical laboratory technologists and technicians

-Cross-check official policy pages before your exam window in case fee or eligibility requirements change.
+Cross-check official policy pages before your exam window in case fee, route, or content requirements change.

 Final 14-Day Review Blueprint